-9.1 The Medium Term Financial Strategy (Executive 16th September 2021) is the starting point for developing a meaningful three year strategy that sets out the strategic intention for different strands of funding available to the Council.
+- 9.1 The Medium Term Financial Strategy (Hub Committee 21st September 2021) is the starting point for developing a meaningful three year strategy that sets out the strategic intention for different strands of funding available to the Council. - 9.2 Officers will continue to work with the Hub Committee and the results of this will be incorporated into future Budget reports.
+An all Member Budget Workshop took place on Tuesday 16th November.
+For Members' information, a 'Glossary of Terms' used in Local Government Budgeting is attached at Appendix E. - 9.3 The Council awaits the details of the Government's Local Government Finance Settlement which will enable the Council to further firm up some of the assumptions within the Revenue Budget Proposals for 2022/23.
+A further update will be presented to the Hub Committee on 1st February 2022.
+Further options for Members' considerations of how to close the predicted budget gap of £40,296 will be presented as part of this report.

-- 9.2 Officers will continue to work with the Executive and the results of this will be incorporated into future Budget reports.
-An all Member Budget Workshop took place on Thursday 18th November.
-Members requested a Glossary of terms used in Local Government Finance and this is attached in Appendix G. - 9.3 The Council awaits the details of the Government's Spending Review announcement which will enable the Council to further firm up some of the assumptions within the Revenue Budget Proposals for 2022/23.
-A further update will be presented to the Executive in January 2022.
-Further options for Members' considerations of how to close the predicted budget gap of £28,500 will be presented as part of this report. - 9.4 The table below shows the budget timetable for the budget meetings for the 2022/23 Budget.
+9.4 The table below shows the budget timetable for the budget meetings for the 2022/23 Budget.

-2nd December 2021 Executive - To consider draft proposals for the Revenue and Capital Budget for 2022/23.
-13 January 2022 Joint Development Management Committee and Overview & Scrutiny Panel - To consider draft proposals for the Revenue and Capital Budget for 2022/23.
-27 January 2022 Executive - To recommend Final Budget Proposals to Council for 2022/23 7th February 2022 (9am) Date which Council Procedure Rule 16 applies 10th February 2022 Full Council - To approve Final Budget Proposals for 2022/23 and set the SHDC share of the Council Tax 22 February 2022 Council Tax Resolution Panel - to agree the Council Tax Resolution for 2022/23 (This is SHDC share plus all other precepting authorities share).
+7th December 2021 Hub Committee - To consider draft proposals for the Revenue and Capital Budget for 2022/23.
+18 January 2022 Overview & Scrutiny Committee - To consider draft proposals for the Revenue and Capital Budget for 2022/23.
+1 February 2022 Hub Committee - To recommend Final Budget Proposals to Council for 2022/23 10th February 2022 (9am) Date which Council Procedure Rule 16 applies 15th February 2022 Full Council - To approve Final Budget Proposals for 2022/23 and set the WDBC share of the Council Tax 22 February 2022 Council Tax Resolution Panel - to agree the Council Tax Resolution for 2022/23 (This is WDBC share plus all other precepting authorities share).

 Note 1- Council Procedure Rule 16 states that 'Where a member intends to move a motion or amendment in relation to the Budget, the text of that motion or amendment must be put in writing and submitted to the Head of Paid Service by 9am on the third working day before the meeting, in order that officers may have sufficient time to consider and advise the Council of the financial implications of any such motion or amendment'.
-As per the timetable above, this would need to be submitted by 9am on Monday 7th February 2022.
+As per the timetable above, this would need to be submitted by 9am on Thursday 10th February 2022.